 A good MCQ-based assessment comprises questions that force the student to apply the concept and decipher the answer.
 The choices in a good MCQ question are never straightforward but tricky enough to distract the student from the correct answer, which further pushes the students to apply the learned concepts to deduce answers.

 Multiple Choice Questions (MCQs) are one of the most widely adopted formats for developing assessments.
 Composed of MCQs in part or full, assessment is an exercise that measures the academic performance of a learner in absolute and relative terms.
 This article examines the origins of the first MCQs, a comparison of MCQs with essay-type questions, and what entails designing effective multiple-choice questions.

 The First MCQs

 Multiple-Choice Questions were not an integral element of the academic assessment systems from the beginning of the formal education system.
 An educator, however, realized that a student’s performance in a test or class was a matter of subjective evaluation by different teachers.
-The educator could make one more important observation- that the assessment process was time taking for teachers.
+The educator could make one more important observation- the assessment process was time-taking for teachers.

 The first-ever design of MCQs was instrumental in getting around and over these two hurdles.
 Some additional benefits of the MCQ-based tests were obvious.
 The tests could be conducted for a very large number of examinees and the process of evaluation and assessment still did not take much time.
 In addition, the answers could also be graded by someone who was not necessarily a teacher.
 The students’ performance was no more a matter of subjective evaluation by different teachers.
 The MCQs thus standardized the tests.